One of the most mysterious places in Armenia is Karahunj Observatory, also referred to as Zorats Karer (and sometimes Carahunge!)

 There were many researchers that observed and investigated the site, many of which disputed each other.
 One of the first people who explored the site was Onik Khnkikyan in 1984, an Armenian archaeologist.

-But it was a year later that Armenian astrophysicist Elma Parsamyan proposed that Karahunj was used as an astronomical observatory.
+But it was a year later that Armenian astrophysicist Elma Parsamyan proposed that Karahunj be used as an astronomical observatory.

 Later, in 1994- 2001, investigations by Paris Herouni and his team were made at the site and they had concluded that it was the world’s oldest astronomical observatory.
 This was theorized because of the holes found in some of the stones, which point perfectly towards specific stars.